jessepav/lacygoill-wiki-backup/tmux/format.md

                         ├───────────────────────────────────────────────────────────────────────┘
                         └ should be 1 iff the command running in the pane is (n)vim or man

+## I can't use braces from the shell!

+Prepend `if -F 1` to your braces:

+    ✘
+    $ tmux bind x '{ display test }'
+    unknown command:  display test~

+    ✔
+    $ tmux bind x 'if -F 1 { display test }'
+                   ^^^^^^^

+---

+Rationale:

+The shell doesn't care that `{}` are equivalent to quotes for tmux.
+From its point of view, they are just regular characters.
+No  matter what  you do,  the  shell will  never  consider them  as quotes  when invoking `execve()`:

+    $ tmux bind x '{display test}'
+    →
+    execve('tmux', 'bind', 'x', '{display test}')
+    →
+    :bind x '{display test}'
+            ^              ^

+Here, the tmux command receives the  subcommand `bind`, as well as the arguments `x` and  `{display test}`; but  since the last  argument contains a  space, tmux quotes it.

+This seems to be confirmed by the fact that if you remove the space, the command
+succeeds:

+    $ tmux bind x '{display}'
+    →
+    execve('tmux', 'bind', 'x', '{display}')
+    →
+    :bind x {display}
+            ^       ^
+            this time, tmux did not add additional quotes

+Anyway, when tmux parses the key binding and finds that the rhs is `'{display test}'`, it cancels the installation because it realizes that the command you're trying to bind is `{display test}`.
+But this is not a valid tmux command; it's a string.
+So tmux complains in the exact same way it would complain if you had run:

+    $ tmux bind x '"display test"'
+    unknown command: display test~

+---

+Note that it  seems you can use the  exact same syntax to install  a key binding whether from the shell or from a tmux file:

+    $ tmux bind x display test
+    ⇔
+    :bind x display test

+    $ tmux bind x 'display test'
+    ⇔
+    :bind x 'display test'

+    $ tmux bind x '"display test"'
+    ⇔
+    :bind x '"display test"'

+---

+Also, note that  in the case of a  key binding, instead of using `if  -F 1`, you could also repeat the command and the lhs:

+    $ tmux bind x 'bind x { display test }'
+                   ^^^^^^

+But `display test` would not be run until you press `x` twice.
+Because the first time you press `x`, the key binding would redefine itself:

+    x 'bind x { display test }'
+    →
+    x { display test }

 ## I'm writing nested formats; I have 3 consecutive `}`.
 How to prevent Vim from interpreting them as fold markers?

 Use a temporary environment variable.